music fund project

 Hosting organisation : Music Fund

 « Music Fund » is a non-profit association based in Belgium with 2 workshops and storage for musical instruments in Marche en Famenne, a town located in Wallonia (French speaking part of belgium).
-It’s aim is to promote music as an instrument to develop social projects for young people, mostly in conflict zones and developing countries, with the slogan “Give music a chance”.
+Its aim is to promote music as an instrument to develop social projects for young people, mostly in conflict zones and developing countries, with the slogan “Give music a chance”.

 Another objective of MF is to work with music schools and improve their access to musical instruments globally.
 They work hard to develop a network of musical repair technicians and improve their abilities.
 Last, but not least, they facilitate the access of musical instruments to young musicians all around the world.